-VIRGINIA 2025 CANDIDATES
+VIRGINIA 2025 election results

-GOVERNOR OF VIRGINIA
+GOVERNOR ELECT OF VIRGINIA

 Abigail D Spanberger